 Collective worship is central to the life of our school.
 All children are involved in developing worship and our Collective Worship Team from across the school act as role models in exploring their faith and spirituality.
 These children lead worship in school through the telling of bible stories, drama and signing.
 They also lead worship in St John's Church throughout the year.
 We try to involve the children wherever we can in asking the big questions regarding the world around them and their part in it.
 At each act of collective worship a child lights the candle and reads the candle prayer to start our special time together.
 The colour of the cloth changes on the worship table to reflect the different church seasons.

 Reverend Garry Hinchcliffe visits us regularly to lead worship in school, and the children also attend services at St John's Church at special times during the year.
 The children help to organise and lead these services.

 Specific services led and attended by the children (at school and at church) include:

 - Harvest festival – Held in church for Years 1 to 6.
 EYFS hold their Harvest Festival in school.
-Parents join us for this service.
+Parents are invited to this service.

 - Remembrance service – Held in school and attended by all year groups

 - Nativity performance – EYFS and KS1 perform their nativity performances to parents in school